 The Presidential One Dollar coins have a diameter of 26.5 mm in ways 8.07 grams.
 The coin is composed of an alloy of copper, zinc, manganese, and nickel clad to a core of pure copper.
 The date, mint mark, and the motto In God We Trust is on the edge of the coin.
 The United States Mint produced coins for circulation at the Philadelphia and Denver mint facilities.
 The mint produced Proof coins at the San Francisco mint facility.

-Like the Washington Presidential Dollar the edge of the Adams coins is inscribed with the date, mint mark, IN GOD WE TRUST, and E PLURIBUS UNUM.
+Like the Washington Presidential Dollar, the edge of the Adams coins is inscribed with the date, mint mark, IN GOD WE TRUST, and E PLURIBUS UNUM.
 The John Adams Dollar has a companion coin in the First Spouse gold coin series, minted in solid 24k gold bullion to honor Abigail Adams.
+These ten-dollar gold pieces were issued in both proof and uncirculated strikings.
+Today you can acquire either one of these gold pieces for slightly over their bullion value.

 John Adams Was the Second U.S. President